Netflix Hacked: ‘OITNB’ Leaked, Will ‘Celebrity Apprentice,’ ‘NCIS Los Angeles,’ ‘The Catch’ Be Leaked Next?

 — upnorthagency (@upnorthteam) April 30, 2017

 After this attempt at blackmail failed, the organization must have decided to make an example of Netflix so that the other media corporations would be more cooperative.
-This is made clear by a Twitter message posted by TheDarkOverlord in which they threatened other networks and studios who hadn’t yet paid up:
+This is made clear by a Twitter message posted by TheDarkOverlord in which they threatened other networks and studios who hadn’t yet paid up.

-The actual source of the leak is suspected to be – although not yet confirmed to be – Larson Studios audio postproduction company.
+The actual source of the leak is suspected to be – although not yet confirmed to be – Larson Studios audio post production company.
 This well-respected and award-winning firm apparently experienced a breach of security that permitted TheDarkOverlord group to gain access to a number of TV series and movies then being edited.

 But this release of Netflix hacked shows isn’t the end of the matter.
 Far from it.
 TheDarkOverlord group provided a list of shows and movies at risk, along with screenshots and other evidence proving that they had actually obtained these shows or movies, some of which have yet to be released.